kushal-luthra/big-data-architecture/docs/Big-data-architectural-patterns/Big-data-architectural-patterns-3.md

 **Amazon Managed Streaming for Apache Kafka (Amazon MSK)**
 - This is Amazon managed Kafka service, wherein you can setup kafka cluster with a few clicks.
 - Here AWS manages Kafka cluster, including Zookeeper.

+In open source we have **Apache Kafka** <br>
+    - open source project.<br>
+    - well established.<br>
+    - High throughput distributed streaming platform.<br>
+    - so a client which wants to migrate their data can begin by moving over their kafka systems to ec2.<br>

 ### Which Streaming/Message Storage should I use?
 ![img_7.png](images/img_7.png)<br>